MerlijnWajer/pyroTorrent/sphinx/intro.rst

 writable every time you restart rTorrent. (or find a nice way to set up the permissions)

-Or, if you prefer a network socket to a a unix socket:
+Or, if you prefer a network socket to a unix socket:

 .. code-block:: bash